Oxford University Innovation’s contribution

 - OAN is a group of private investors (often called ‘business angels’) and venture capital companies with a keen interest in investing in University spin-out companies.
 It is not uncommon for business angels to take an active role in their investee companies which can bolster the spin-out team.
 Investment opportunities are presented to OAN members through direct mailings, meetings and formal presentation events held throughout the year; we have an extensive network of investors worldwide.

-- OSI was appointed in March 2015 as the University’s preferred partner for funding and development of spinout companies from Medical Sciences and MPLS Divisions.
+- OSE (then called Oxford Sciences Innovation) was appointed in March 2015 as the University’s preferred partner for funding and development of spinout companies from Medical Sciences and MPLS Divisions.
 You can read more about it here.

 - We also have a dedicated fund for investing in Oxford companies, the University of Oxford Innovation Fund, set up by Parkwalk Advisors.